 Medical Billing process comprises of the following nine steps;

 The Medical billing process is initiated when a patient schedules an appointment with the health care provider.
 The receptionist handles preregistration and provides an appointment schedule.
-If it is the first visit of the patient then the front office prepares the information for the patient’s visit.
+If it is the first visit of the patient, the front office prepares the information for the patient’s visit.

 - Confirm financial responsibility:

 Financial responsibility describes the information of the receivables of the doctors for their health care services.
 Once the biller has pertinent information from the patient, that biller can then determine which services are covered according to the patient’s insurance plan.

 - Patient check-in:

 Patient check-in and check-out are relatively straight-forward front-of-house procedures.
 The patient would be required to provide his/her official identification including; valid insurance card, the driver’s license or passport and copayments.

 - Patient check-out: